-If you own a business that deals in goods and services subject to excise tax, you must prepare a Form 720 quarterly to report the tax to the IRS.
+If you own a business that deals in goods and services subject to excise tax, you'll need to prepare a Form 720 quarterly to report the tax to the IRS.

 Form 720